-Uses inappropriate colour choices when completing worksheets, drawings and diagrams e.g. purple rivers
+Uses inappropriate colour choices when completing worksheets, drawings and diagrams e.g. purple skies

-- Sometimes finds it difficult to interpret information in online homework software/ coloured web pages - Rarely uses colour or uses incorrect colours - Is confused about who is in their team when coloured bibs or tops are used in PE lessons or training - Has difficulty seeing coloured training cones and line markings e.g. for 5-a side or volleyball courts - Isn't sure if fruit is ripe, especially bananas - Has trouble seeing all the images and instructions on computer games - Can't easily tell when their tablet is fully charged because the different coloured LEDs all appear the same
+- Sometimes finds it difficult to interpret information in online homework software/ coloured web pages - Rarely uses colour or uses incorrect colours - Is confused about who is in their team when coloured bibs or tops are used in PE lessons or training - Has difficulty seeing coloured training cones and line markings e.g. in the sports hall or against grass - Isn't sure if fruit is ripe, especially bananas - Has trouble seeing all the images and instructions in computer games - Can't easily tell when their electrical equipment is fully charged because the different coloured LEDs all appear the same